LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Method: Accurate Real-Time M3D

 \subsection{Asymmetric Augmentation Denoising Distillation (A2D2)}

-\ac{KD} is an effective route to balance accuracy with real-time requirements. \ac{KD} methods for \ac{M3D} often create an information asymmetry by easing the teacher's task.
-Since depth estimation is the core bottleneck in M3D, these methods~\cite{monodistill,hsrdn,cmkd} simplify the teacher's predictions enormously by adding LiDAR depth~\cite{hsrdn,monodistill,cmkd,add,fd3d}.
+KD is an effective approach to balance accuracy with real-time requirements.
+KD methods for M3D often create an information asymmetry, easing the teacher's task and/or complicating the student's task.
+As depth estimation is the core bottleneck in M3D, these methods~\cite{monodistill,hsrdn,cmkd} simplify the teacher's task enormously by adding LiDAR~\cite{hsrdn,monodistill,cmkd,add,fd3d}.
 This further strengthens the transfer for M3D yet introduces a modality dependency.
-Moreover, standard KD losses transfer all features uniformly~\cite{add,fd3d,cmkd,hsrdn,monodistill}.
-Ignoring variation in the teacher's quality and the varying influence of feature channels on the final depth.
-To address these issues, we propose \textbf{\acf{distill}}, a LiDAR-free \ac{KD} scheme that couples an asymmetric mixup-based denoising task with quality- and importance-weighted feature alignment.
+Moreover, standard KD losses transfer features uniformly~\cite{add,fd3d,cmkd,hsrdn,monodistill}, ignoring variation in the teacher's quality and the varying influence of feature channels on the final depth.
+To address these issues, we propose Asymmetric Augmentation Denoising Distillation (A2D2), a LiDAR-free KD scheme that couples an asymmetric MixUp-based denoising task with quality- and importance-weighted feature alignment.